headexplodes/http-stub-server/README.md

 * `delay`

   Integer representing a number of milliseconds to delay the response by.
 If not provided (or `null`) no delay will be used.

+* `script`

+  JavaScript code to execute when this request is matched.
+Can be used to dynamically modify the output based on input parameters, for example (more details to come).

 ### Body Patterns